kayodeao/GKE-Prometheus-Cloud-Monitoring/README.md

 ```
 nano target_status.yaml
 ```
+Save the file within nano by pressing Ctrl+O and then confirm by pressing Enter.
+Exit nano using Ctrl+X.

 After a few seconds, the Status.Endpoint Statuses field appears on every valid PodMonitoring resource, when configured.

 If you have a PodMonitoring resource with the name prom-example in your ```NAMESPACE_NAME``` namespace, then you can check the status by running the following command: